eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide.md

 Snapshots are archives that include the current state of all project and workspace settings and all document files in the project.

-* comparing snapshots is not particularly easy (alighto it is possible)
+* comparing snapshots is not particularly easy (although it is possible)
 * they work by storing your source in a private git repo
 * they are a kind of wy of having xcode do automatic commits at certain points
 * for you e.g. after a successful build